fummicc1/EasyFirebaseSwift/README.md

 `get` is used like the following.

-Note: It is necessary that we specify the type of reponse model by giving concrete type at closure parameter like the following.
+Note: It is necessary to specify the type of reponse model by giving concrete type at closure parameter like the following.

 ### Collection (Multiple Documents)